Stephen Breyer: U.S. Court of Appeals (1980–1994)

+Many of Breyer's First Circuit decisions followed principles expressed in Goldberg's opinions, though some were reversed on appeal by an increasingly conservative Supreme Court.
+During Breyer's Supreme Court confirmation hearings, Ohio Senator Howard Metzenbaum criticized him for never voting in favor of an antitrust claim while on the First Circuit.

 Breyer served as a member of the Judicial Conference of the United States between 1990 and 1994 and the United States Sentencing Commission between 1985 and 1989.
 In the latter role, he oversaw the initial Federal Sentencing Guidelines, which sought uniformity in sentencing.
+Breyer successfully opposed a Republican proposal to include the death penalty as mandatory punishment for some crimes.